arwes/arwes/guidelines/purpose.md

 All components in an experience should feel they are interconnected as a whole, so the experience is not just functional, but intelligent.
 Actions in one place can echo in other places or even broadcast to the whole system.

-## Energetic and Vibrant

-All components should connect with the user visually and aurally.
-By navigating, things should not just appear or disappear; they should feel as if they are being assembled, evolved, and decomposed.
-The experience of using them should be that of an explorer or a creator.

-Glowing elements should inspire energy and animation should activate it.
-Users should feel connected with the system.